How to accept stock donations: Easy steps for nonprofits

 Sending sufficient tax documents and a thoughtful thank-you note will pave the path for future gifts, whether in the form of stock, cash, or other assets.

-What you need to accept stock donations as a nonprofit
+What your nonprofit needs to accept stock donations

 Accepting gifts of stock doesn't require a massive lift, but it does take a few key tools and resources to get started.
 Let's explore what your nonprofit needs to run a stock donation program efficiently, as well as what your donors will need to initiate their gifts.